 The lender accepts your loan modification request and you can begin taking advantage of the more affordable monthly mortgage payments.

-The lender denies your request.
-There are two ways to receive a denial.
-You might have a soft denial, whereby the lender explains that there are still things you can do to obtain a loan modification.
-For example, the lender might conclude that you don’t have enough income to get approved.
+You may have a soft denial.
+If you get a soft denial, it means there are still things you can do to get a loan modification.
+For example, the lender may conclude that you don’t have enough income to get approved.
 In that case, you can look into having another party agree to sign on to the loan with you and contribute to your mortgage payments.

-What To Do After A Denial
+What To Do After a Denial